top of page

 280.jpg

-nightly light and sound shows at Dante and Richard Tucker Parks as they change color and respond to singing, clapping, music, and even the NYC soundscape.
-The Fabulous Fezziwigs will be caroling throughout the neighborhood.
-There’s more to enjoy in Lincoln Square, so be sure to visit as the whole neighborhood comes alive for the holidays with special events, activities, and entertainment!
+more to enjoy in Lincoln Square!
+Stroll up Broadway after the nightly Star Show at The Shops at Columbus Circle to enjoy the enhanced holiday lighting across the BID’s ten Broadway Malls.
+You will be dazzled by our nightly light and sound shows at Dante and Richard Tucker Parks as they change color and respond to singing, clapping, music, and even the NYC soundscape, so be sure to visit as the whole neighborhood comes alive for the holidays with special events, activities, and entertainment!

 Light and Sound Shows